arturadib/agility/_docs.md

 ## [Persistence](#persistence)

 Model persistence, such as server-side and local HTML5 storage, is bundled with the library as the plugin [persist](#persist).
-This is not included in the object factory so as to keep it true to the pure MVC principle.
+This is not included in the core so as to keep it as simple as possible.

 # [Reference](#reference)